cathyqqtao/CorrTest/README.md

 1. Download CorrTest folder from GitHub and save it to user specified location
 2. In R studio, go to "File" --> "Open Project in New Session"
 3. Find the location that contains the CorrTest folder and open CorrTest.Rproj
-4. You should be able to see CorrTest in your packages
+4. You should be able to see CorrTest in your packages list
-5. type library("CorrTest") in Console to activate the package
+5. type `library("CorrTest")` in Console to activate the package

  * If your are using R:
 1. Download CorrTest folder from GitHub and save it to user specified location